aws-powertools/powertools-lambda-python/docs/utilities/jmespath_functions.md

 description: Utility
 ---

+???+ tip
-!!! tip "JMESPath is a query language for JSON used by AWS CLI, AWS Python SDK, and AWS Lambda Powertools for Python."
+    JMESPath is a query language for JSON used by AWS CLI, AWS Python SDK, and AWS Lambda Powertools for Python.

 Built-in [JMESPath](https://jmespath.org/){target="_blank"} Functions to easily deserialize common encoded JSON payloads in Lambda functions.